 Are fees associated with my order?

-You will pay a processing and development fee of 20% of your total order.
+Owners currently pay a processing and development fee of 20% on their total order.
 This fee covers credit card transaction costs and operating expenses such as rent, utilities, refrigerators and freezers, inventory, insurance, and professional fees.

 Is there a minimum I must spend?